Mrc0113/maas-docs-online/docs/group_howto/ght_service_deletion_protection.rst

 1. Go to your service details page by clicking on your service.
 2. On the service details page, navigate to the Management tab.
-3. Click on Deletion protection button to disable protection, notice the lock turn grey.
+3. Click on Deletion protection button to disable protection.

 .. figure:: ../img/service_not_protected_1.png